cthackers/adm-zip/APPNOTE.md

              0x800E          SHA512

-     7.3.5 When the Central Directory data is signed, the same hash algorithm used to hash the Central Directory for signing should be used.
+     7.3.5 When the Central Directory data is signed, the same hash algorithm used to hash the Central Directory for signing SHOULD be used.
      This is recommended for processing efficiency, however, it is permissible for any of the above algorithms to be used independent of the signing process.

      The Hash Data will contain the hash data for the Central Directory.
      The length of this data will vary depending on the algorithm used.

-     The Version Needed to Extract should be set to 62.
+     The Version Needed to Extract SHOULD be set to 62.

      The value for the Total Number of Entries on the Current Disk will be 0.
 These records will no longer support random access when